MicrosoftDocs/edge-developer/microsoft-edge/webview2/contact.md

 <!-- ====================================================================== -->
-## Submitting a feature request or bug in the WebView2Feedback repo
+## Submit feature requests or bugs in the WebView2Feedback repo

 Share your feedback to help build rich WebView2 experiences.
 To submit feature suggestions or bugs about [the WebView2 control][IntroWebView2], or to search for known issues, use the [WebView2Feedback][GithubMicrosoftedgeWebviewfeedback] repo.